AimerGDiaz/Codes_Repository/README.md

 ### Creating comands on Bash

--   Save routinary, alias subroutines, and also alias as bash commands with their own label you want to call them on the terminal.
-To start what we need it’s do edit the file `~/.bashrc` with your favorite text editor, in my case Vim ([(guide for vim commands)](VIM/README.md)).
+-   Save routinary functions and alias as bash commands with the label you want to use it for them on the terminal.
+To start, what we need it’s edit the file `~/.bashrc` with your favorite text editor, in my case Vim ([(guide for vim commands)](VIM/README.md)).
 The difference between alias and the functions is mainly that the functions read arguments, while alias not.
 My favorite list of alias and functions on .bashrc file

 -   Alias